|NDDOT Transit Providers|

 - VA will not pay travel pay to veterans using the DAV/VA vans (using DAV/VA van and submitting travel voucher could be considered Fraud)

 - DAV/VA vans do not have wheelchair accessibility

 - Vans only make scheduled stops

-There are veterans in the state residing in rural areas that do not have the means or resources to travel to medical appointments at VA Community Based Outpatient Clinics (CBOCs), VA Medical Centers, or VA Care in the Community based appointments.
+There are veterans in the state that do not have the means or resources to travel to medical appointments.
 Many do not qualify for VA travel reimbursement or cannot afford to wait for reimbursement.

 A grant was awarded to the NDDVA during a special legislative session in November 2021.
 Funds were made available December 1, 2021 and will be available through December 31, 2024 or until exhausted.
 This pilot program will start no later than February 1, 2021 with the hope the results will show a broader need than what is currently provided by USDVA programs.

-Providers that provide transportation services within a 10-mile radius of the Fargo VA Medical Center or Bismarck, Dickinson, Devils Lake, Grafton, Grand Forks, Minot, or Williston CBOCs are encouraged to contact the NDDVA to establish a relationship and provide their services to our rural veterans.
+Transportation providers are encouraged to contact the NDDVA to establish a relationship and provide their services to our underserved veterans.

-Veterans residing outside a 10-mile radius of the Medical Center or CBOCs are eligible.
+Veterans with any medical appointment are eligible if transit providers are available.
 Participating transportation providers submit a monthly invoice and other data to the NDDVA.
 NDDVA will then provide payment for services rendered to eligible veterans.